 Status in employment: persons are classified by their professional status in line with the international classification ICSE-93.
-Status in employment represents the situation of a person, depending on the way he/she obtains incomes from the carried out activity, and namely: employees; non-employees; employers; own account workers; contributing family workers; member of a cooperative.
+Status in employment represents the situation of a person, depending on the way he/she obtains incomes from the carried-out activity, and namely: employees (paid employment); non-employees (self-employment); employers; own account workers; contributing family workers; member of a producers' cooperatives.

 - Employee is the person carrying out an activity under a working contract within an economic or social unit irrespective of its ownership type or for private persons, receiving remuneration in form of salary, in cash or in kind, commission, etc. - Employer is the person carrying out the activity (craft) within his/her own unit (individual enterprise, shop, office, farm, etc.) having one or several permanent employees. - Own account worker is the person carrying out an activity within his/her own enterprise or business, without hiring any permanent employee, being helped or not by unpaid family workers.
 This status covers as well the independent entrepreneurs (private tutors, private taxi drivers, etc.), freelance professionals (strolling players, artists, lawyers), occasional workers, and individual farmers.
 Own account worker can have temporary employees. - Contributing family worker is the person carrying out the activity within a family economic unit, headed by a family member or by a relative, for which he/she does not receive remuneration in form of salary or payment in kind.
 The agricultural farm is considered as such unit.
-If several persons from a household are working within their farm, one of them generally the household head is considered as own account worker and the others are considered as contributing family workers. - Member of a co-operative is the person who worked as member of a co-operative, where every member has equal rights in decision-making process, solution of problems on production/sale, etc. Employees may be employed based on: - individual working contract (written);
+If several persons from a household are working within their farm, one of them generally the household head is considered as own account worker and the others are considered as contributing family workers. - Members of producers' cooperatives is the person who worked as member of a co-operative, where every member has equal rights in decision-making process, solution of problems on production/sale, etc.